vervamond/Yolo-Cam/README.md

 ## Dependencies Explained

 1. **ultralytics**:
-   - For loading and using the YOLOv11 object detection model.
+   - For downloading, loading, and using the YOLOv11 object detection model.

 2. **opencv-python**:
    - For webcam access and frame processing.